 July 19 2016: added Fun Retro

 IdeaBoardz is a free online team collaboration tool.
 It allows teams to collectively gather inputs, reflect and retrospect.
 It is especially useful for distributed teams.
 For Scrum retrospectives, you can create two types of boards: standard or starfish.
 More board options are available (pros & cons, to-dos) that could be also useful.
 You can edit the titles of the sections of your board.
 The interface seems very intuitive, but sometimes I ended up in some situations where I didn’t know how to exit gracefully, for instance when I focused on one sticky note to vote or update it.
 The updating process works however fine, so you will not loose your updates if you have to take an “emergency exit” from your board.
-The board has some filtering and ordering features if there is too much information on it.
+The IdeaBoardz board have some filtering and ordering features if there is too much information on it.
 You can export the information of your board to a pdf document or to Excel.
+You can involve people in a board by simply sharing a link to its url through e-mail, twitter or a Slack channel.

-No registration required but it is possible to register with your Google account
+No registration required but it is possible to register and login on Fraankly with a social account

 Fun Retro is an open source tool based on Node.js that provides a retrospective board.
 An online version exist also where you can directly use the tool.
 Fun Retro provides a basic template that you can then customize by adding additional columns or changing the name of them.
 You can have multiple people involved by simply sharing the url.
 There is no explicit saving mecanism, but the you can come back to your board using its url.
 You manage the retrospectives topics and actions using simple colored cards.
 A “like” button on each card allows participant to express their opinion on its content.
 You can also export the retrospective items and their votes in a simple text format.